TotallyNotTeo/PySharp/README.md

 <div id="syntax"></div>

 ### 3. The sytax
-As implied by the name, PySharp is the Python language with parts of C# Syntax.
+As states above, PySharp is the Python language with parts of C# Syntax.
 Also, I just liked the name so some syntax may not be C# nor Python.

 <br>